aevripidou1996/SVG-Logo-Generator/README.md

 - Previous git pusheshes with modified code.
 - The final code used to render this application.

-The second link will take the user to a demonstratiion videio showcasing the working application.
+The second link will take the user to a demonstration video showcasing the working application.

 Github URL: https://github.com/aevripidou1996/SVG-Logo-Generator